Azham3033/Matrix_Geoscience_ETC5543/README.md

   <img src="docs/img/agrisuit-demo.gif" alt="AgriSuit demo" width="85%"/>
 </p>

 AgriSuit is an R Shiny app that visualises **biophysical crop suitability** at the **parcel** level using Tasmania’s Enterprise Suitability Mapping (ESM) rasters.
-It helps analysts, investors, and farmers make **lower-risk land-purchase decisions** by turning suitability layers into **per-parcel counts and maps**.
+It helps agriculture farmers and investors in general make **low-risk land-purchase decisions** by turning suitability layers into **per-parcel counts and maps**.

 ---